treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 This actually works.
 We know that the `user_context` keys will win out over `global_context` because those keys come at the end of our concatenated list.

+In Python 2 we actually don't need the `list` conversions, but we're working in Python 3 here (you are on Python 3, right?).

 - Accurate: yes
-- Idiomatic: not really
+- Idiomatic: not particularly

-Note: in Python 2 we actually don't need the `list` conversions, but we're working in Python 3.

-### items union
+### Union items

-In Python 3, `items` is a `dict_items` object, which is a quirky object that allows us to use a union operation on it.
+In Python 3, `items` is a `dict_items` object, which is a quirky object that supports union operations.

 ```python
 context = dict(global_context.items() | user_context.items())
 ```

 That's kind of interesting.
-But it's not accurate.
+But this is **not accurate**.

-This fails both requirement 1 (`user_context` should "win" over `global_context`) and requirement 3 (the values can be anything).

-The union of these two `dict_items` objects gives us a `set` of key-value tuples.
-Sets are unordered so as `dict` iterates over the set, the `user_context` key-value pairs will not necessarily be provided after the ones in `global_context`.
-Therefore requirement 1 fails because key collisions may resolve in an unpredictable way.
+Requirement 1 (`user_context` should "win" over `global_context`) fails because the union of two `dict_items` objects is a `set` of key-value pairs and sets are unordered so duplicate keys may resolve in an *unpredictable* way.

-Requirement 3 fails because sets require their items to be hashable.
-Since the items of this set are key-value pairs, the values must be hashable, so lists, dictionaries, and other non-hashable objects can not be values in our dictionary.
+Requirement 3 (the values can be anything) fails because sets require their items to be hashable so both the keys *and values* in our key-value tuples must be hashable.

-I'm not sure why the union operation is even allowed on `dict_items` objects.
+Side note: I'm not sure why the union operation is even allowed on `dict_items` objects.
 What is this good for?

 - Accurate: no, requirements 1 and 3 fail
 - Idiomatic: no

-### items chain
+### Chain items

-So far the only accurate way we've seen to perform this merge in a single line of code involves creating two lists of items, concatenating them, and forming a dictionary.
-We can actually join our items together more succinctly with `itertools.chain`:
+So far the most idiomatic way we've seen to perform this merge in a single line of code involves creating two lists of items, concatenating them, and forming a dictionary.

+We can join our items together more succinctly with `itertools.chain`:

 ```python
 from itertools import chain